SufficientlySecure/birthday-calendar/README.md

-# Birthday Adapter
+# Birthday Calendar

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/app/org.birthdayadapter)

-Birthday Adapter is the first implementation to really display all contact birthdays automatically in your standard Android calendar without hassle.
+Birthday Calendar is the first implementation to really display all contact birthdays automatically in your standard Android calendar without hassle.

-Birthday Adapter provides birthdays, anniversaries, and other events from your contacts as a real calendar, which is displayed in your standard Android calendar application.
+Birthday Calendar provides birthdays, anniversaries, and other events from your contacts as a real calendar, which is displayed in your standard Android calendar application.
 To my knowledge, this is the first implementation that implements birthdays as a real calendar integrated in the Android calendar.
 All other apps only displays their own lists but have no real integration!

 For more information visit https://www.sufficientlysecure.org/android/